Face masks amid the art: New York City’s museums to reopen | Federal News Network

 Welcoming back visitors is also a chance to end months of lost ticket sales.
 Each facility has different financial models but for those that rely heavily on attendance, the pandemic has been crippling.
 The Natural History Museum alone has lost as much as $120 million.

-While MoMA is looking at “significant losses” for up to three years, it has decided not to charge visitors for the first month.
+While MoMA is looking at “significant losses” for up to three years, it will not charge visitors for the first month.
 “It just felt like the right gesture,” said Lowry.
 “I think once you’ve lost a lot of money, losing a little bit more isn’t really the big issue.”

 “Every institution is having to look long and hard at their financial model and scale back, postponing and canceling programs and events while simultaneously pushing forward on all fundraising cylinders,” said Regan Grusy, vice president of strategic partnerships at the New Museum.